-The vocabulary of the Ligurian language is the result of the mix of different populations such as Celts, Greeks, Phoenicians, Romans, who established their presence in the region in different periods.
+The vocabulary of the Genoese dialect is the result of the mix of different populations such as Celts, Greeks, Phoenicians, Romans, who established their presence in the region in different periods.
 However, the main push towards change was caused by the typical vitality of our region’s and Genoa’s trade activities, which helped them become the economic hub of the Mediterranean during the age of the Doges.

 Looking for lexical curiosities in this multitude of words is a hard job, as popular wisdom is condensed in so many terms that an appropriate selection turns out to be a challenging task.
 Entire books such as Dolcino’s “E parolle do gatto” (“Filthy Words”), or chapters such as parlar camallo (“speaking the dialect of dockworkers”), written by Orselli and Roffo in Genova segreta (“Secret Genoa”), analyse this topic in depth.
 I will extract only a few obscene words.
 In our folklore, they are the most explicit, famous and widely used terms.

 AAA for abbolicciou, far from being a derogatory word for “homosexual”, indicates a type of “weak” attitude, distant from the idea of macho.
 The meaning of abbelinou (“gullible”) is condensed in the expression ese ciù abbelinòu che lungo (“being more gullible than tall”, translator’s note).